The-Bioinformatics-Group/Debaryomyces_hansenii/Project_pipeline/README.md

 Needed: access to files on DNA server of University of Gothenburg bioinformatics department.

-This could be modified on the script by changing all the "~/" for the wanted path.

 #### Bowtie2 - reads against CBS767

 Whole pathway: [bowtie2mapping_CBS767.sh](https://github.com/The-Bioinformatics-Group/Debaryomyces_hansenii/blob/master/Project_pipeline/bowtie2mapping_CBS767.sh).